Thomasporta/Steam-Data-Analysis/README.md

 ![view](FreeGames.PNG)

 The rise has been exponential since 2013.
-This however is also a good thing for steam as they take a comission of F2P micro-transactions and any other DLC content.
+This however is also a good thing for steam as they take a commission of F2P micro-transactions and any other DLC content.
 What about blockbusters that everyone is playing?
 Is Steam hosting these games or have they moved to their own distribution methods (Launchers like Battle.Net)?
 To their rivals?
 We can look at the average Peak Concurrent Players over the games released in a year to study the amount of blockbusters released.